Vakiloc/st03-prediction-model/README.md

 ## Running

 The training script expects a SQLite database containing the performance tables.
+It automatically selects all predictor columns that exist in the database table.
 Assuming the database is called `performance_data.sqlite`, run:

 ```bash
 python train_model.py performance_data.sqlite